xuanchiliu/android_dev/tipcalculator/README.md

 # Tip Calculator

-## *Lily*
+## *Lily Liu*

-**Tippy** computes the tip and total amount for a bill.
+**Tip Calculator** computes the tip and total amount for a bill.
 The app uses the base amount and tip percentage to calculate the amount owed, and it also describes the quality of service based on the tip.

 Time spent: **5** hours spent in total